thatboyreegan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c is a program that prints a string, in reverse, followed by a new line.
 5-rev_string.c is a program that reverses a string 6-puts2.c is a program that prints every other character of a string, starting with the first character, followed by a new line.
+7-puts_half.c is a program that prints half of a string, followed by a new line.